jake-knerr/chess/README.md

 For the component name, the use of gerunds, infinitives, and participles are discouraged because even though they can function as nouns/adjectives in a sentence, they are typically perceived as verbs.

+Sometimes the term "defining rule" simply refers to the class selector used by the defining rule.

 > Why is the _component name_ unique?
 The component name serves as a namespace to group all of the component's style rules, and its uniqueness helps reduce name collisions with other style rules.

 > Why prefer nounal names?
 Components are _things_, just like nouns.
 They represent content on the page.